Duncan-Britt/portfolio-website/portfolio_writeups/word_ladders.md

 ## Generating Puzzles

-I parsed the data from a csv file of 5,000 most commonly used English words and created a graphical representation of the data, which I then serialized to a YAML file so that my ruby code can more efficiently recreate it.
+I parsed the data from a csv file of 5,000 most commonly used English words into a graphical representation of the data, which I then serialized to a YAML file so that my ruby code can more efficiently recreate it.
 Each vertex in the graph represents a word.
 The neighbors of every vertex in the graph are the vertices whose word is "adjacent" to the word stored by the vertex.

 <figure>